xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/managing_product_class_attributes.md

 2. Click on the **Edit** button.
 This will display the attribute's details, including the list of its values:
     ![]({{site.baseurl}}/attachments/7504855/8719280.png)

-## Viewing a product's "product class"-level attributes
+## Viewing a Product's "Product Class"-level Attributes

 If a product has any "product class"-level attributes assigned, you can view their list in the "`<Product class name>` attributes" section of the product's details (**Attributes** tab > **Global** subsection):

 ![]({{site.baseurl}}/attachments/7504855/8719281.png)

-## Assigning "product class"-level attributes to products
+## Assigning "Product Class"-level Attributes to Products

 After adding attributes for a product class via the Classes & attributes section (**Catalog > Classes & attributes**), you need to assign these attributes to specific products.